slerman12/UnifiedML/README.md

 [comment]: <> (For GPU support, you may have to [pip install Pytorch]&#40;&#41; depending on your CUDA version.)

 Depending on your CUDA version, you may need to install Pytorch with CUDA via pip from here: [pytorch.org/get-started](https://pytorch.org/get-started/locally/).
-For example, for CUDA 11.6:
-> `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116`
+For example, for CUDA 11.6: `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116`

-:tada:
+[comment]: <> (:tada:)

 [comment]: <> (> **CUDA 11.6 Example**:)